 Illustrated by Kathrin Honesta.
 Book of the Month in The Bookseller.
 Blackwell’s Children’s Book of the Month.
 A Primary School Book Club Pick.
+A Sunday Times book of the year.
+One of The Guardian‘s best children’s books of the year.

 They call me Yanka the Bear.
 Not because of where I was found – only a few people know about that.
 They call me Yanka the Bear because I am so big and strong.